LitoKarageorgou/portfolio/README.md

 # 🧑‍💻 Front-End Projects Portfolio

 Welcome!
-This repository showcases the front-end projects I've built during my coding bootcamp and personal study.
+This repository showcases the front-end projects I've built during my coding bootcamp, competition entries, and freelance work.

 Each project includes a brief description, the technologies used, and links to the code and live demo.